 This sewage treatment plant currently treats an Average Dry Weather Flow (ADWF) of 3.5 million litres/day.
 Treated effluent from the plant is currently discharged to mid reaches of the Maroochy River.

-Unitywater’s selected option to transfer the Suncoast Sewage Treatment Plant sewage flows to the Maroochydore Sewage Treatment Plant for full treatment will provide Unitywater with an improved and more flexible operating network and will improve the utilisation of its existing sewage treatment assets at Kawana and Maroochydore.
+Unitywater’s selected option to transfer the Suncoast STP sewage flows to the Maroochydore STP for full treatment will provide Unitywater with an improved and more flexible operating network and will improve the utilisation of our existing sewage treatment assets at Kawana and Maroochydore.
 The selected option will also provide significant environmental benefits to the community.

 If you have any questions or would like more information, please contact us.